7/22/2024

 speaker

-Hi how you doing?
-Yeah just on the on the revenue clearly you very well flow the consumer problems I'm guessing five new bases see some root and maturity in there as well I was wondering if we could lay any blame on your revenue management systems and maybe not building the load through the booking cycle as well as it should and if that's something you need to address and the second one 74% sold for August thank you for that number I'm wondering if you might put a number on what you've actually sold at or whether the guidance is all down to an assumption of late bookings weakness thank you.
+Thanks, Jamie.
+Hi, how are you doing?
+Yeah, just on the revenue, clearly you very well flow the consumer problems.
+I'm guessing five new bases, see some roots in maturity in there as well.
+I was wondering if we could lay any blame on your revenue management systems and maybe not building the load through the booking cycle as well as it should and if that's something you need to address.
+And the second one, 74% sold for August.
+Thank you for that number.
+I don't know if you might put a number on what you've actually sold at and whether the guidance is all down to an assumption of late Brookings weakness.
+Thank you.

 speaker